callmej0/ros2_documentation/source/Tutorials/Advanced/Ament-Lint-For-Clean-Code.rst

 `Flake8 <https://pypi.org/project/flake8/>`_ is a Python tool for linting and style enforcement.
 The ``ament_flake8`` command line tool can be used to quickly perform linting of Python source code files using `Flake8 <https://pypi.org/project/flake8/>`_.
-This tool will help you locate and fix minor errors and style problems with your ROS Python programs such as trailing whitespace, overly long lines of code, poorly spaced function arguments, and much more!
+This tool will help you locate minor errors and style problems with your ROS Python programs such as trailing whitespace, overly long lines of code, poorly spaced function arguments, and much more!
-Unfortunately, at this time, ``ament_flake8`` is unable to to automatically fix these issues.
+Note, however, that ``flake8`` and ``ament_flake8`` cannot automatically reformat code to fix these issues.
 Deveopers who whould like to address linting issues can use `Python's Black utility <https://github.com/psf/black>`_ to fix formatting issues automatically.

 4.1 ``ament_flake8`` Arguments